Jaipur Literature Festival

-The Jaipur Literature Festival, or JLF, is an annual literary festival which takes place in the Indian city of Jaipur each year in the month of January.
-It was founded in 2006.
+The Jaipur Literature Festival (JLF), often hailed as the "greatest literary show on Earth," is a renowned annual cultural and literary festival held in Jaipur, Rajasthan, India.
+Established in 2006 by writers Namita Gokhale and William Dalrymple, it has grown into one of the world’s largest and most prestigious literary gatherings, attracting authors, writers, scholars, artists, critics, thinkers, and readers from across the globe.

-The Diggi Palace Hotel serves as the main venue of the festival, with sessions held in the Hall of Audience and throughout the gardens of the Diggi Palace in the city centre.
+The Diggi Palace Hotel in Jaipur used to serve as the main venue of the festival, with sessions held in the Hall of Audience and throughout the gardens of the Diggi Palace in the city centre.
+From 2022, the festival is organised in the Hotel Clarks Amer in Jaipur.

-The festival directors are the writers Namita Gokhale and William Dalrymple and is produced by Sanjoy Roy of Teamwork Arts.
-The Festival is an Initiative of the Jaipur Virasat Foundation (JVF) founded by Faith Singh, originally as a segment of the Jaipur Heritage International Festival in 2006, and developed into a free-standing festival of literature standing on its own feet in 2008.
-JVF's Community Director Vinod Joshi is its regional advisor.
-All events at the festival are free and not ticketed.
+The festival is organized by Teamwork Arts and the Jaipur Virasat Foundation, with events traditionally hosted at Diggi Palace, a heritage property in Jaipur.
+Since 2025, the venue shifted to Hotel Clarks Amer to accommodate its expanding scale.
+JLF is renowned for its democratic ethos, offering entry to all attendees and fostering intellectual dialogue on literature, art, poetry, music, religion, politics, environment, film, theatre, history, and culture.

 In 2012, a number of events occurred related to the Salman Rushdie and the Satanic Verses controversy.

 A number of events created by the organisers of JLF, loosely named JLF International, have taken place in other cities around the world.